Change to FLSA - Staff FAQs

 3. Why is UC changing my FLSA status from exempt to non-exempt and overtime eligible?

-Currently, most employees who are classified as overtime-exempt must earn at least $455 per week.
-Beginning December 1, 2016, to qualify for the executive, administrative or professional exemption, the FLSA requires that an employee earn no less than $913 per week, or $47,476 per year.
+Beginning January 1, 2025, to qualify for the executive, administrative or professional exemption, the FLSA requires that an employee earn no less than $1,128 per week, or $58,656 per year.
 To comply with this new overtime rule, the University of California has reviewed your position and salary and reclassified you as overtime-eligible.

 Time Reporting/Overtime Eligible